ercbk/nested-cross-validation-comparison/README.md

 This experiment seeks to answer two questions:

 1. What’s the fastest implementation of each method?
-2. How many *repeats*, given the size of the training set, should we expect to need to obtain a reasonably accurate out-of-sample error estimate?
+2. How many repeats, given the size of this dataset, should we expect to need to obtain a reasonably accurate out-of-sample error estimate?

 With regards to the question of speed, I’ll will be testing